Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 (C) https://animalbiome.vet/pages/fecal-microbiota-transplant

-The microbiome in the intestine is a highly complex, dynamic and sensitive ecosystem made up of countless microorganisms - primarily bacteria, but also archaea, fungi and protozoa.
-These tiny creatures, which can only be seen under a microscope, collectively form a kind of “invisible organ” whose importance for the health of dogs, cats and other living creatures has long been underestimated.
-It is only in recent years that people have really become aware of the central role of the microbiome, because the microorganisms that reside in it do far more than one might initially assume.
+The gut microbiome is a highly complex, dynamic, and sensitive ecosystem comprised of countless microorganisms—primarily bacteria, but also archaea, fungi, and protozoa.
+These tiny organisms, visible only under a microscope, collectively form a kind of "invisible organ" whose importance for the health of dogs, cats, and other animals was long underestimated.
+Only in recent years has the central role of the microbiome truly been recognized, as the microorganisms it contains perform far more functions than one might initially assume.

 Nutrient utilization and energy production:

-The microbes resident in the intestines help significantly in breaking down complex food components that the animal's organism could not utilize on its own.
-Plant fibers and certain carbohydrates in particular can be converted into easily digestible nutrients that the body can use with the help of certain bacterial strains.
-This conversion provides valuable short-chain fatty acids and other metabolic products that, on the one hand, provide energy and, on the other hand, help maintain a healthy intestinal barrier.
+The microbes residing in the gut play a crucial role in breaking down complex food components that the animal's body could not utilize on its own.
+In particular, plant fibers and certain carbohydrates can be converted into easily digestible nutrients usable by the body with the help of specific bacterial strains.
+This conversion provides valuable short-chain fatty acids and other metabolic products that supply energy and contribute to maintaining a healthy intestinal barrier.

 Stabilization of the intestinal barrier:

-The intestinal barrier consists of a thin but highly specialized layer of cells whose job is to differentiate between “good” and “bad”.
-It allows important nutrients in and keeps pathogens, pollutants and unwanted particles out.
-A stable microbiome has a supportive effect: certain bacteria stimulate the production of mucilage, strengthen the cell connections between the intestinal cells and thus help to form a “tight” barrier.
-This reduces the risk of harmful germs penetrating or unwanted substances passing through the intestinal wall.
+The intestinal barrier consists of a thin but highly specialized layer of cells whose function is to distinguish between "good" and "bad."
+It allows essential nutrients to pass through while keeping out pathogens, toxins, and unwanted particles.
+A stable microbiome plays a crucial role: certain bacteria stimulate the production of mucus, strengthen the connections between intestinal cells, and thus help to form a tight barrier.
+This reduces the risk of harmful germs penetrating the intestinal wall or unwanted substances passing through.

 Immune system and defenses:

-A large part of the immune system is located directly in the intestine.
-The microbiome “trains” the immune system and thus keeps it in a healthy balance: it learns to distinguish harmless microbes and food components from dangerous invaders.
-If there are imbalances in the microbiome, the immune system can overreact or become too sluggish.
-A well-balanced microbiome, on the other hand, promotes a robust but controlled immune response.
-This means that an animal with a healthy microbiome is less susceptible to infections and is also less likely to suffer from inflammatory bowel disease.
+A large part of the immune system resides directly in the gut.
+The microbiome "trains" the immune system, keeping it in a healthy balance: it learns to distinguish harmless microbes and food components from dangerous invaders.
+If imbalances occur in the microbiome, the immune system can overreact or become sluggish.
+A well-balanced microbiome, on the other hand, promotes a robust yet controlled immune response.
+This means that an animal with a healthy microbiome is less susceptible to infections and also less likely to suffer from chronic inflammatory bowel diseases.

 Regulation of inflammatory processes:

-There are bacteria in the intestinal microbiome that inhibit inflammatory processes by releasing certain signaling molecules.
-These molecules help to slow down excessive immune reactions and to curb inflammation in a timely manner that could put a strain on the entire organism.
-This potentially weakens chronic intestinal inflammation or autoimmune diseases in which the body attacks itself.
+The gut microbiome contains bacteria that inhibit inflammatory processes by releasing specific signaling molecules.
+These molecules help to slow down excessive immune responses and contain inflammation that could otherwise burden the entire organism.
+This potentially mitigates chronic intestinal inflammation and autoimmune diseases, in which the body attacks itself.

 Protection against pathogens:

-A healthy microbiome acts like a dense protective castle in which “good” microorganisms occupy the space in the intestine and leave no room for harmful germs to multiply.
-This competition for nutrients and habitat is called “colonization resistance.”
-The presence of beneficial bacteria makes it much more difficult for pathogenic microbes to colonize and cause infections.
-In a disrupted microbiome in which “good” partners are missing, harmful pathogens have an easier time.
+A healthy microbiome acts like a dense, protective fortress where "good" microorganisms occupy the space in the gut and leave no room for harmful germs to multiply.
+This competition for nutrients and habitat is called "colonization resistance."
+The presence of beneficial bacteria makes it significantly more difficult for pathogenic microbes to establish themselves and cause infections.
+In a disrupted microbiome, where the "good" partners are lacking, harmful pathogens have an easier time.

 Effects on mood, behavior and general well-being:

-Recent research shows that the gut microbiome cannot be viewed in isolation from the rest of the body.
-It influences metabolic processes in distant organs, can affect hormonal balance and even influence nerve signals.
-A connection between intestinal flora and psychological state has already been proven in humans, and the same can be assumed in animals.
-A balanced microbiome could not only have a positive influence on digestion, but also on general well-being, stress resistance and ultimately also an animal's behavior.
+Recent research shows that the gut microbiome cannot be considered in isolation from the rest of the body.
+It influences metabolic processes in distant organs, can affect hormonal balance, and even influence nerve signals.
+A link between gut flora and mental health has already been demonstrated in humans, and similar connections are suspected in animals.
+A balanced microbiome could therefore positively influence not only digestion but also general well-being, stress resistance, and ultimately, an animal's behavior.

-Overall, it shows that a balanced, species-rich and stable microbiome forms the basis for intact intestinal health.
-This in turn has a positive effect on the animal's overall well-being.
-Targeted promotion and maintenance of the healthy microbiome - for example through a balanced diet, the sparing use of antibiotics or through modern procedures such as fecal transplantation - is therefore an important building block for a long, active and pain-free life for dogs and cats.
+Overall, it is evident that a balanced, diverse, and stable microbiome forms the basis for healthy gut flora.
+This, in turn, has a positive effect on the animal's overall well-being.
+Targeted support and maintenance of a healthy microbiome—for example, through a balanced diet, the judicious use of antibiotics, or modern procedures such as fecal microbiota transplantation—is therefore a crucial component for a long, active, and healthy life for dogs and cats.

-Fecal transplantation (fecal microbiota transplantation) has established itself in veterinary medicine in recent years as a versatile, complementary therapy option.
-Their goal is to bring an imbalanced intestinal microbiome back into balance by transferring the feces of a healthy donor animal into the intestinal tract of a diseased animal.
-This method opens up various promising areas of application:
+Fecal microbiota transplantation (FMT) has become established in veterinary medicine in recent years as a versatile, complementary therapy option.
+Its aim is to restore balance to an imbalanced gut microbiome by transferring feces from a healthy donor animal into the intestinal tract of a sick animal.
+This method opens up several promising areas of application:

-Dogs and cats in particular that suffer from chronic diarrhea, recurring indigestion or sensitive stomachs over a long period of time can benefit from a fecal transplant.
-If classic treatment measures such as special diets, deworming or the administration of probiotics are not effective, microbiota transplantation offers an additional option to stabilize the intestine.
+Dogs and cats suffering from chronic diarrhea, recurring digestive problems, or sensitive stomachs can particularly benefit from fecal microbiota transplantation (FMT).
+When conventional treatments such as special diets, deworming, or probiotics prove insufficient, FMT offers an additional option to stabilize the gut.
 The goal is to establish a robust, healthy microbiome that counteracts unpleasant symptoms in the long term.

-In many cases, antibiotics are essential to combat serious infections.
-However, they often not only attack harmful pathogens, but can also decimate sensitive “good” intestinal bacteria.
-This causes the microbiome to become imbalanced, which can result in digestive problems, nutrient deficiencies or increased susceptibility to pathogens.
-A fecal transplant can help offset these losses and restore the healthy, diverse bacterial pool.
-This ensures that the intestine quickly regains its normal function.
+Antibiotics are indispensable in many cases to combat serious infections.
+However, they often not only attack harmful pathogens but can also decimate sensitive "good" gut bacteria.
+This throws the microbiome out of balance, which can manifest as digestive problems, nutrient deficiencies, or increased susceptibility to pathogens.
+Fecal microbiota transplantation (FMT) can help compensate for these losses and restore a healthy, diverse pool of bacteria.
+This ensures that the gut quickly regains its normal function.

 3. Supportive measure for chronic inflammatory bowel diseases:

-A fecal transplant can also serve as a component of comprehensive therapy for more complicated, partly autoimmune intestinal diseases that are associated with inflammation, food intolerance and long-term problems.
-The aim here is not to cure the underlying disease through the procedure alone, but rather to adapt the microbiome so that it has a positive influence on the healing process alongside medication or dietary measures.
-Targeted stabilization of the microflora can help to contain inflammation in the intestines and strengthen the intestinal barrier.
+Even in more complex, sometimes autoimmune-related intestinal diseases accompanied by inflammation, food intolerances, and long-term symptoms, fecal transplantation can serve as a component of a comprehensive therapy.
+The goal here is not to cure the underlying disease solely through the procedure, but rather to modify the microbiome so that, alongside medication or dietary measures, it positively influences the healing process.
+Targeted stabilization of the microflora can help to reduce inflammation in the gut and strengthen the intestinal barrier.

-4. Regeneration of the intestinal microbiome after serious illnesses or operations:
+4. Regeneration of the gut microbiome after serious illnesses or surgeries:

-After surgical interventions on the digestive tract or serious illnesses that put a lot of strain on the organism, the microbiome can be severely damaged or impoverished.
-A fecal transplant helps rebuild a healthy microbiological foundation that aids in the animal's recovery and convalescence.
-This allows nutrient absorption and digestive performance to resume more quickly, which promotes the overall recovery process.
+Following surgical procedures on the digestive tract or serious illnesses that have placed a heavy burden on the body, the microbiome can be severely damaged or depleted.
+Fecal transplantation helps to rebuild a healthy microbiological foundation, which supports the animal's recovery and convalescence.
+This allows nutrient absorption and digestive function to recover more quickly, thus promoting the overall healing process.

 5. Prophylactic use in high-risk patients:

-In individual cases, it can be considered to preventively stabilize the intestinal microbiome, for example in animals that are susceptible to dysbiosis due to their age, a long-standing undersupply of nutrients or certain underlying diseases.
-Early restoration or optimization of intestinal flora can help prevent further complications, improve quality of life and make the animal more resistant to infections, allergies or digestive problems.
+In individual cases, it may be considered to stabilize the gut microbiome preventively, for example in animals that are prone to dysbiosis due to their age, a prolonged nutrient deficiency, or certain underlying diseases.
+Early restoration or optimization of the gut flora can help prevent further complications, improve quality of life, and make the animal more resistant to infections, allergies, or digestive problems.

-It is important that fecal transplantation is generally not to be seen as a replacement, but rather as a useful addition to other therapy concepts.
-For example, it can be combined with certain diets, probiotics, prebiotics and other measures to cleanse the intestines.
-The targeted composition of the “new” intestinal inhabitants makes it possible to better meet individual patient needs and ensure tailor-made therapy.
+It is important to understand that fecal microbiota transplantation (FMT) should generally be seen not as a replacement for, but as a valuable complement to, other treatment approaches.
+For example, it can be combined with specific diets, probiotics, prebiotics, and other measures for gut restoration.
+The targeted composition of the "new" gut microbiota allows for better addressing of individual patient needs and ensures a tailored therapy.

 7. Research and future areas of application:

-Veterinary medicine is constantly developing, and new areas of application for fecal transplantation are also coming into focus.
-Studies are currently investigating the extent to which fecal microbiota transplants can support therapy for complex metabolic disorders, chronic allergies or even neurodegenerative diseases.
-Even though many questions are still open, it is already clear that the microbiota plays a key role in a variety of processes in the body and could therefore open new doors for therapeutic approaches in the long term.
+Veterinary medicine is constantly evolving, and new applications of fecal transplantation are coming into focus.
+Studies are currently investigating the extent to which fecal microbiota transplants can support therapy for complex metabolic disorders, chronic allergies, or even neurodegenerative diseases.
+While many questions remain unanswered, it is already clear that the microbiota plays a crucial role in a multitude of bodily processes and could therefore open new avenues for therapeutic approaches in the long term.

-Overall, fecal transplantation offers opportunities where classic treatments reach their limits or are not sufficient on their own.
-It makes it possible to specifically restore the delicate balance of the intestinal microbiome and thus holistically strengthen the animal's metabolism, immune defense and general well-being.
+Overall, fecal transplantation offers opportunities where conventional treatments reach their limits or are insufficient on their own.
+It makes it possible to specifically restore the delicate balance of the gut microbiome, thereby holistically strengthening the animal's metabolism, immune system, and overall well-being.

 Selection and preparation of donors

-Selecting suitable donors for fecal transplantation is a crucial step to ensure high-quality and safe transmission of the microorganisms.
-The health of the donor, his living conditions and the composition of his microbiome significantly influence the success of the entire procedure.
-For this reason, careful testing, strict quality control and conscientious preparation are essential.
+Selecting suitable donors for fecal transplantation is a crucial step to ensure a high-quality and safe transfer of microorganisms.
+The donor's health, living conditions, and the composition of their microbiome significantly influence the success of the entire procedure.
+Therefore, careful screening, strict quality control, and meticulous preparation are essential.

 1. Strict health criteria:

-2. Exclusion of influencing factors that change the microbiome:
+2. Exclusion of influencing factors that alter the microbiome:

-A balanced, species-rich microbiome is crucial for a successful transplant.
-Therefore, animals whose intestinal flora has already been heavily influenced are rather unsuitable.
-This excludes donors who have recently received antibiotics or other medications that can adversely affect the intestinal environment.
-Frequent food changes, chronic stressors or unbalanced diets are also avoided as far as possible.
-Instead, emphasis is placed on consistent, high-quality feeding that provides the animal with enough nutrients to develop a stable, healthy microbiome.
+A balanced, diverse microbiome is crucial for a successful transplant.
+Therefore, animals whose gut flora has already been significantly affected are less suitable.
+Donors who have recently received antibiotics or other medications that can adversely alter the gut environment are excluded.
+Frequent changes in diet, chronic stressors, and unbalanced diets are also avoided as much as possible.
+Instead, the focus is on consistent, high-quality nutrition that provides the animal with sufficient nutrients to develop a stable, healthy microbiome.

-5. Microbiological analysis and quality check of the feces:
+5. Microbiological analysis and quality testing of the feces:

-Before the donor feces is used, a microbiological analysis is usually carried out in order to be able to accurately assess the composition of the microorganisms it contains.
-This checks whether there are enough useful bacterial species and whether there are any unwanted or pathogenic germs.
-This analysis can include both classic bacteriological examination methods and modern molecular biological methods.
-This precise test is intended to ensure that the recipient animal receives the ideal composition of microbes possible.
+Before the donor feces are used, a microbiological analysis is usually performed to accurately assess the composition of the microorganisms it contains.
+This checks whether enough beneficial bacteria species are present and whether any undesirable or pathogenic germs are present.
+This analysis can include both classical bacteriological examination methods and modern molecular biological techniques.
+This precise examination aims to ensure that the recipient animal receives the most ideal microbial composition possible.

-6. Careful collection, storage and processing of the donor feces:
+6. Careful collection, storage and preparation of the donor feces:

-Once the donor animal has been selected and medically cleared, the fresh feces are collected and processed as quickly as possible.
-Hygiene is the top priority: the material is collected under controlled conditions to avoid contamination.
-This is often followed by a special preparation process in which the feces are mixed with saline or nutrient solution, filtered and brought into a suitable form in order to enable the best possible transfer.
-If necessary, the prepared donor feces are briefly cooled or frozen if the transplant cannot take place immediately.
-Care is required to ensure that the viability and diversity of the microorganisms is maintained.
+Once the donor animal has been selected and medically cleared, fresh feces are collected and processed as quickly as possible.
+Hygiene is of paramount importance: the material is collected under controlled conditions to prevent contamination.
+This is often followed by a special preparation process in which the feces are mixed with saline or nutrient solution, filtered, and shaped to ensure optimal transplantation.
+If necessary, the processed donor feces are briefly chilled or frozen if the transplant cannot be performed immediately.
+Careful handling is essential to preserve the viability and diversity of the microorganisms.

-7. Regular follow-up checks on the donor animal:
+7. Regular follow-up examinations of the donor animal:

-Even after an animal has been approved as a donor, it is important to monitor its health over a longer period of time.
-Regular follow-up examinations ensure that there are no new diseases, parasites or other problems.
-A constant health status of the donor animal ensures that safe, high-quality donor feces will continue to be available when needed.
+Even after an animal has been approved as a donor, it is important to monitor its health over an extended period.
+Regular follow-up examinations ensure that no new illnesses, parasites, or other problems have developed.
+Maintaining a consistent health status of the donor animal guarantees that safe, high-quality donor feces will continue to be available when needed.

-We usually carry out the transplant on the animal when it is awake.
+We usually perform the transplant on the awake animal.
 Using a carefully inserted probe, we introduce the donor microbiome directly into the patient's large intestine.
-It then makes sense for the patient not to defecate for one to two hours so that the newly introduced microorganisms have enough time to colonize.
-This phase can be optimally managed by taking a short break in the car or a box without causing additional stress.
+Afterwards, it is advisable for the patient to refrain from defecating for one to two hours to allow the newly introduced microorganisms sufficient time to colonize.
+This period can be optimally managed with a short rest in the car or a crate, without causing additional stress.

 Selection of healthy donors